lukegeiken4/controlli/README.md

 # Controlli
-A layer for your express controllers that handle responses and query parameters for you.
+A handler layer for Express API controllers.
+Helping out with response/error and param handling.

 ## Sections
 - [Install](#install)